 I know it’s hard to consider adding another monthly cost to all of your current bills.
 At this rate, a new streaming service that has some show on it that your kids have to have access to comes out every month.
 I totally get it.

-But ABCmouse.com is inexpensive, it’s great for your kids, it’s great for you and, most importantly of all, it’s not just another service that provides endless episodes of Bubble Guppies with no regard for human sanity.
+But ABCmouse.com is inexpensive, it’s great for your kids, it’s great for you and most importantly of all, it’s not just another service that provides endless episodes of Bubble Guppies with no regard for human sanity.
 And that is the greatest savings of all.
 You get 100s of lessons, activities, puzzles, and games that your children will love and secretly be learning from and you will also get the peace of mind that comes when you know that their screen time is being used for the forces of good and not for the forces of YouTube.
 And, on top of all of that, you get 30 whole days for free.
 I would say ABCMouse is worth it.